+Subgroups.
 Early colleges were specifically designed to increase postsecondary access and success for students for whom access to college has historically been problematic.
-As a result, we examined the impact for four different sub-groups.
-Three of these sub-groups were members of the target population for the early college: 1) underrepresented minorities (students who identified as African-American, Hispanic/Latino, or Native American); 2) first generation college-goers, defined as students whose parents had no exposure to postsecondary (Cataldi, Bennett, & Chen, 2018, p.
-2); and 3) economically disadvantaged students.
-The final sub-group was students who were not prepared for 9th grade, defined as students who did not pass either the reading or math 8th grade end-of-grade exams.
-This was not a target population for the initiative; however, we believed it was important to examine this subgroup since many practitioners had concerns about whether lower-performing students could succeed in a model that accelerates them quickly into college courses.
+As a result, we examined the impact for four different subgroups.
+Three of these subgroups were members of the target population for the early college: (a) underrepresented minorities (students who identified as African American, Hispanic/Latino, or Native American); (b) first-generation collegegoers, defined as students whose parents had no exposure to postsecondary (Cataldi et al., 2018, p.
+2); and (c) economically disadvantaged students.
+The final subgroup was students who were not prepared for ninth grade, defined as students who did not pass either the reading or math eighth-grade end-of-grade exams.
+This was not a target population for the initiative; however, we believed it was important to examine this subgroup because many practitioners had concerns about whether lower performing students could succeed in a model that accelerates them quickly into college courses.